This Is Living Faith

 Faith is a way of life

 Aside from demonstrating the value of faith to meet the challenges in life, Paul showed how faith is related to salvation.
 He taught that commitment to faith in Christ involves obedience (Romans 1:5; 16:26), living by God’s Word as revealed in the Bible (1 Thessalonians 2:13) and being willing to serve others, even to the point of self-sacrifice (Philippians 2:17).
 These are ways faith is expressed in daily Christian living.

 Paul made it plain that salvation is free—a gift by the grace of God through faith (Ephesians 2:8-9).
 It is impossible to earn salvation by works (our actions and deeds).
-"For we maintain that a man is justified by faith apart from observing the law," Paul wrote.
-But, lest some misunderstand, he also said, "Do we…nullify the law by this faith?
+People are “justified by faith apart from observing the law,” Paul wrote.
+But, lest some misunderstand, he also said, “Do we…nullify the law by this faith?
 Not at all!
-Rather, we uphold the law" (Romans 3:28, 31).
+Rather, we uphold the law” (Romans 3:28, 31).
 Faith is in harmony with God’s will, not opposed to it.

 We need God’s Spirit (verses 9-14) to give us more faith.
 The problem the ancient Israelites experienced under the old covenant was that although they had God’s law, they didn’t have faith (Hebrews 3:18-19).